johannesulf/johannesulf.github.io/index.md

 # About Me

 I'm a Stanford--Santa Cruz Cosmology Postdoctoral Fellow.
 Currently, I spend most of my time in the astronomy department at UC, Santa Cruz working with Professor Alexie Leauthaud.
 Additionally, I regularly visit Stanford and KIPAC to work with collaborators.
-I'm a member of the DESI collaboration and also work with HSC, SDSS and Fermi data.
+I'm a member of the DESI collaboration and also work with data from other large-scale structure surveys like SDSS, HSC and KiDS.
 The following broad questions drive my research.

 * Can the Lamda-CDM cosmological model describe both the results from galaxy surveys as well as observations of the cosmic microwave background?
-* Are the dynamics of galaxies consistent with predictions from general relativity?
+* Are the dynamics of galaxies as well as the gravitational lensing effect consistent with predictions from general relativity?
 * What is the relationship between galaxies and dark matter halos?
 Do current models of galaxy formation correctly predict this relation?
 * What are ideal methods to extract information from galaxy surveys in an unbiased and maximally informative way?